Trepan-Debuggers/bashdb/docs/manpage.rst

 Debugger output usually goes to a terminal rather than stdout or stdin which the debugged program may use.
 Determination of the tty or pseudo-tty is normally done automatically.
-However if you want to control where the debugger output goes, use this option.
+However, if you want to control where the debugger output goes, use this option.

 :-V | --version:

-Show version number and no-warranty and exit with return code 1.
+Show the version number and non-warranty and exit with return code 1.

 Bugs
 ----